mohitjain/mohitjain/_posts/2012-10-20-use-batched-finder-for-large-data-query.md

   NewsLetter.weekly_deliver(user)
 end
 {% endhighlight %}
 It may work, but do you know there are 10,000,000 users?
-This code snippet will find all of the users and create a ruby object for each user row in table.
+This code snippet will find all of the users and create a ruby object for each user row in the table.
 The server is unhappy due to too much memory is eaten by your newsletter application.

 ##Improvement